Jira is incredibly powerful, but it’s not the most intuitive tool.

 Issue tracking is not just about creating a bug report and sending it off to your project management tool.

-You want to be able to prioritize newly created issues, immediately as soon as possible.
+Agile projects want to be able to prioritize newly created issues as soon as possible.

-Ideally, all reporters have a good grip on the levels of severity of bugs.
+Ideally, all reporters have a good grip on the level of bug severity.
 Unfortunately, that is often not the case!

 We decided to go with a classic system for all of our Jira bugs: